Mvelde0/LedCal/README.md

  >## Installation

-* On the main page, you can access the latest releases on the right side (Release section)
+* You can get the download the latest release from here -> https://github.com/Mvelde0/LedCal/releases

-* From here the zipped application and the source code can be downloaded.
+* The zipped application and the source code can be downloaded.
 Any previous releases will be here aswell.
   Since the application is a wrapped exe file with the JRE included, no other installation is required.